Rightpoint/ios-template/PRODUCTNAME/app/Pods/SimulatorStatusMagic/README.md

 * 9:41 AM is displayed for the time.
 * The battery is full and shows 100%.
-* On iPhone: The carrier text is removed, 5 bars of cellular signal and full WiFi bars are displayed.
+* 5 bars of cellular signal and full WiFi bars are displayed.
-* On iPad: The carrier text is set to "iPad" and full WiFi bars are displayed.
+* Tue Jan 9 is displayed for the date (iPad only)

 ### How do I use it?